alastairpatrick/pico-vdp/README.md

 - Integrate HBIOS and FUZIX drivers into respective source repositories
 - 256 color mode
 - Image viewer program
+- Paint program
 - Port a game

 ## AY-891x Accuracy

 Hello AY-3-8910 aficionado!
 Unfortunately the AY emulator only emulates every 16th cycle, i.e. the emulator is not cycle accurate.
 Another difference is, unlike the original chips, this uses pulse width modulation.
-Unlike some AY emulators, this one is quite constrained by the performance of the $1 microcontroller it runs on, which also emulates a video display processor in parallel.
+Unlike some AY emulators, this one is quite constrained by the performance of the $1 microcontroller it runs on.
 I tried some existing AY emulators but none were fast enough.
 That's why I wrote a new one, which trades off accuracy for performance.
 Making the emulation sound more like the original chips is desirable and hopefully it can be improved but making it sound exactly like the original chips is not a goal.